 What I did with my kid was ensured that I had a very controlled space to do this in.

-Instead of stressing over having the perfect proofed room for your kid, and your chinchilla, I recommend purchasing one of the large pop animal play tents.
+Instead of stressing over having the perfect proofed room for your kid, and your chinchilla, I recommend purchasing a large pop animal play tent.

-I’ve been using one for 3 years, even though I have a chinchilla proofed room.
+I’ve been using one for 3 years, even though I also have a chinchilla proofed room.

 This helps build trust faster.